keboola/developers-docs/extend/component/tutorial/index.md

 When you log in to the developer portal, you have to join a **vendor** --- an organization of developers.
 Every KBC component has to have a vendor assigned.
 If you join an existing vendor, a vendor administrator has to approve your request.
 If you do not work for a company, create a vendor with your name (even a single developer has to be assigned to a vendor).
+When you join or create a vendor you should also receive access to a development KBC project.

 {: .image-popup}
 ![Screenshot -- Join a vendor](/extend/component/tutorial/join-vendor.png)